Training for Total Human Performance in Sports

 - Do you play a sport on a regular basis where you want to perform at your best and minimize the risk of injury?

-- Do you coach or play on an adult recreational, high school, or youth sports team that needs conditioning?
+- Do you coach or play on an adult recreational sports team that needs conditioning?

 Most adult athletes are “weekend warriors” – they play their favorite sport one or two times a week and try to go 100%.